-The Solar Foundation was selected by the Department of Energy to lead Solar Ready Vets®, a national program that connects transitioning military personnel with solar training and employment opportunities.
-The Solar Foundation and its partners are expanding Solar Ready Vets from a successful pilot into a national program.
+In 2016, The Solar Foundation was selected by the Department of Energy to lead Solar Ready Vets®, a national program to connect transitioning military personnel with solar training and employment opportunities.
+The Solar Foundation and its partners expanded Solar Ready Vets from the pilot stage to a national program.

 The Solar Foundation’s National Solar Jobs Census 2016 found that veterans represent 9% of the overall U.S. solar workforce.
-Solar Ready Vets will offer transitioning service members opportunities in this expanding industry, while providing solar employers access to highly qualified employees.
+Solar Ready Vets helped offer more than 500 transitioning service members opportunities in this expanding industry, while providing more than 300 solar employer partners access to highly qualified employees.

-Solar Ready Vets is currently working with 10 military bases including Camp Pendleton, Fort Carson, Naval Station Norfolk/Hampton Roads, Fort Drum, Hill Air Force Base, Joint Base McGuire-Dix-Lakehurst, Joint Base San Antonio, Eglin Air Force Base, Fort Bragg, and Marine Corps Base Hawaii.
+Solar Ready Vets established training programs at 10 military bases including Camp Pendleton, Fort Carson, Naval Station Norfolk/Hampton Roads, Fort Drum, Hill Air Force Base, Joint Base McGuire-Dix-Lakehurst, Joint Base San Antonio, Eglin Air Force Base, Fort Bragg, and Marine Corps Base Hawaii.